-With Thanksgiving just around the corner, at my house, we’re planning our menu.
+I published this last Thanksgiving, but the same applies today with Memorial Day just around the corner.
 Of course, it doesn’t have to be the holidays for us to want to give treats to our dogs.
 Our cats love people food, too.
-We love to indulge ourselves—and them—with safe people food holiday dog treats.
+We love to indulge ourselves—and them—with safe people food and holiday dog treats.

 Pet poisons can make our dogs and cats sick and we need to know what to do.
 Learn more about first aid for common pet poisons here.
 In fact, there are many high-risk foods for our pets.
 You probably know about chocolate, but did you know that macadamia nuts, avocados, or raisins/grapes can cause toxicity?
 Artificial sweeteners keep owners lean but any goodies sweetened with Xylitol could cause canine liver failure.
 You’ll want to know tips for how to deal with vomiting if your pooch gets into any of these.

 So when the aroma of baking and roasting turns on the doggy drool, what human foods are safe for King to snag a taste?
 Actually, dogs have been eating the same foods people do for centuries and not only live to tell about it, but they also thrive.
 And holistic vets often recommend some of these foods for a more natural way to treat your doggy best friend.

 Lean Meats.
 Chicken is a favorite but dogs will relish nearly any type of meat.
 A hunk of firm beef also can scrub teeth for dental health then your dog must chew.
 Turkey contains tryptophan, a natural sleep aid that works to calm excited pooches during holiday visits.

 Organ meats.
 Don’t toss out the giblets when you roast your holiday bird.
 Tongue, heart, liver and gizzards are power-packed with vitamins and minerals that help support the dog’s own organs—so even if you don’t care for liver, your dog will thank you for this healthy treat.